rogerlorelli/CI_LISP/README.md

 - **ciLisp.c**
 	- **MOD**
 		- **freeNode()**
-			- added the logic to traverse all of the new data nodes (symbol,)
+			- added the logic to traverse all of the new data nodes, (symbol,function,condition, and number), the arg_list, the symbol_table_node listand the op_list if applicable.
+During the traveras
 		- **evalFuncNode()**
 			- added support to call evalCustomFuncNode(), also implements logic so if a custom function is to be evaluated the operands are not, this is handled within evalCustomFuncNode() and would lead to redundant evaluations.
 		- **evalSymbNode()**